Personal Care Attendant Policy and Procedures

 *If insurance certification is not feasible, the student must agree to and sign a hold harmless agreement with the college.

-Complete the Housing Accommodation Request Form and submit appropriate documentation to the Office of Disability Services that supports the medical necessity of a Personal Care Attendant.
+Complete the Housing Accommodation Request Form and submit appropriate documentation to the Office of Accessibility Services that supports the medical necessity of a Personal Care Attendant.

 Secure an agency-affiliated, or private, certified PCA prior to attending any college-related activity (i.e. placement testing, enrollment, class attendance).
 (Wheaton College will not be responsible for providing a PCA on an interim basis.)